 Soviet propaganda praising Tereshkova's Vostok 6 mission (Twitter)

 At the time, the other manned Vostok missions included Vostok 8 and another dual mission with Vostoks 9 and 10.
 However, the Vostok program ended with Tereshkova's flight and the Voskhod program began to match the US's two-manned Gemini program.
 Additionally, Vostok 6's enormous propaganda value provided no political reason for the Soviet Union to pursue any more women flights.
-However, Kamanin's diaries state that he pitched the idea for a female version of Alexei Leonov's Voskhod 2 EVA mission with Solovyova and Ponomaryova.
+Kamanin's diaries, however, state that he pitched the idea for a female version of Alexei Leonov's Voskhod 2 EVA mission with Solovyova and Ponomaryova.
 As history would have it, only two Voskhod missions flew before the Soyuz 1 disaster in 1967 halted the entire Soviet space program.
-Korolev passed away in 1966 and the other planned Voskhod missions originally slated for that year were quite literally forgotten about.
-With a failing lunar program and no more missions planned for the foreseeable future, there were no more female cosmonauts by 1969.
-It would remain this way until 1980 and the tales of four of these women would remain classified until the fall of the Soviet Union.
+Korolev passed away in 1966 and the other Voskhod missions originally slated for that year were forgotten about.
+With a failing lunar program and no missions planned for the foreseeable future, there were no more female cosmonauts by 1969.
+It would remain this way until 1980 and the tales of four of these five women would remain classified until the fall of the Soviet Union.

-Tatyana Kuznetsova was actually recruited into the space program by the Soviet Union's secret police and her candidacy was pre-approved by the local branch of the communist party.
+Kuznetsova was actually recruited into the space program by the Soviet Union's secret police and her candidacy was pre-approved by the local branch of the communist party.
 By the time she was twenty, the same time she received an offer to join the corps, she had become a national champion in skydiving.
 However, she did not fully complete training because she got married and pregnant beforehand.
 One account says she was aware of her pregnancy before the medical screenings so she skipped town while another says she was flat out rejected because she was expecting a child.
-According to those who knew her, Kuznetsova had a type-A personality and performed better physically than the male candidates.
-Ultimately, she was strongly considered for the Cosmonaut Corps but was never accepted.
-She applied to the new Soviet training program in 1978, the only one to accept women since her initial selection, but was denied due to her age.
+According to those who knew her, Kuznetsova had a type-A personality and performed better physically than some male candidates.
+Ultimately, she was strongly considered for the cosmonaut corps but was never accepted.
+She applied to the new Soviet training program in 1978, the first to accept women since her initial selection, but was denied due to her age.
 Instead, she continued her record-setting career in skydiving as well as worked for private clients at a local art foundation.
 However, she faced drinking problems which contributed to her death in 2018.
 She remains to this day the youngest person to ever be selected by a federal manned spaceflight program.

-Valentina Tereshkova came from a working-class family and worked at a textile factory.
+Tereshkova came from a working-class family and worked at a textile factory.
 She served as the Secretary of the Komsomol Committee of her factory, which is an organization sometimes viewed as the youth division of the Communist Party.
 Even before she was chosen as the first to fly, Tereshkova acted as the spokesperson for the rest of the women: In one interview, Zhanna Yorkina mentioned how she "always advocated for our interests in front of the bosses."
 A few months after her historic mission, she married cosmonaut Andriyan Nikolayev, who became the seventh man in space in 1962.
 They had a daughter the following year and divorced in the 1980s, and Tereshkova went on to marry a doctor.
 She remains an active political figure and represents United Russia, the pro-Kremlin Party that is part of the Russian parliament.
 She dislikes the press and rarely makes public remarks on her thoughts on space travel, though she has been known to say she would be interested in going to Mars.
 Like Kuznetsova, Tereshkova applied to the new cosmonaut training program in 1978 but was denied due to her age.

-One cannot help but wonder if had the US known about the USSR's plans of sending the first woman into space it would have found a way to incorporate the FLATs into the astronaut corps.
+One cannot help but wonder that had the US known about the USSR's plans of sending the first woman into space it would have found a way to incorporate the FLATs into the astronaut corps.
 It certainly would have had a major sociopolitical impact and if, by chance, one of the FLATs had flown during the Mercury program (which had ended by the time Vostok 6 flew), she really would have been the first woman in space.
 Let me know your thoughts in the comments and remember to like and share this post.
 Thanks for reading!

 Malashenko, Uliana.
 “The First Group of Female Cosmonauts Were Trained to Conquer the Final Frontier.”
 Smithsonian.com, Smithsonian Institution, 12 Apr.
 2019, www.smithsonianmag.com/science-nature/first-group-female-cosmonauts-trained-conquer-final-frontier-180971900/.